Fair Debt Collections Practices Act

 - Call you at work if your employer doesn’t allow it and you’ve informed them in writing or verbally.

-If these do happen make note of the agents you are speaking with so that you can report abusive practices and file a complaint to the Federal Trade Commission.
+If any of the above happens, make note of the agents you are speaking with and report abusive practices and file a complaint to the Federal Trade Commission.

 How can you stop debt collectors from contacting you?

 If you’ve decided you no longer want debt collectors to contact you, send a certified letter requesting that they stop all communication with you.
 After the letter is received, a debt collector can only contact you to state they are no longer going to reach out to you or to tell you that they are going to take a specific action – such as filing a lawsuit.

 It’s important to speak to the debt collector and find out if the debt is yours and determine if it’s debt that you can settle.
 Ignoring debt collectors can escalate into a potential lawsuit which will then become a legal judgment to pay the debt.